starbunn/strepo/contributing.md

 if your writing a node.js backend, write each function, and commit each function seperately

-keep granular commits in mind.
+keep granular commits in mind, as it actually helps with doing this because of the grains basically being atomic commits.

 ```